 · These things I have spoken to you, that My joy may remain in you, and that your joy may be full (John 15:11).

 · Until now you have asked nothing in My name.
 Ask, and you will receive, that your joy may be full (John 16:24).

 · But now I come to You, and these things I speak in the world, that they may have My joy fulfilled in themselves (John 17:13).

 b.
 That your joy may be full: Fullness of joy is certainly possible for the Christian, but it is by no means certain.
 John wrote with the desire that believers would have fullness of joy – and if it were inevitable or very easy to have, he would not have written this.

 i.
 The Christian’s joy is important, and assaulted on many fronts.
 External circumstances, moods and emotions, or sin can all take away our joy.
 Yet the Christian’s joy is not found in the things of this world, as good as they might be.
 When John wrote about these things, he wrote about this relationship of fellowship and love we can share in with God the Father and the Son Jesus Christ.

 ii.
 Too many Christians are passive in their loss of joy.
-They need to realized it is a great loss and do everything they can to draw close to God and reclaim that fullness of joy.
-“If any of you have lost the joy of the Lord.
-I pray you do not think it a small loss.”
+They need to realize it is a great loss and do everything they can to draw close to God and reclaim that fullness of joy.
+“If any of you have lost the joy of the Lord, I pray you do not think it a small loss.”
 (Spurgeon)

 4. Observations on this first portion of the book, which is one long sentence in the original manuscript.